-Anton Zensus and his team of astronomers at the Max-Planck-Institute study the jets and cores of galaxies in the Universe, which harbour massive Black Holes.
-They use sensitive radio telescopes around the World and in Space and they are major contributors in the Event Horizon Telescope Collaboration, which made the first image of a Black Hole.
+With my team of astronomers at the Max Planck Institute for Radio Astronomy I study the jets and cores of galaxies in the Universe, which harbour massive Black Holes.
+We use sensitive radio telescopes around the World and in Space and we are major contributors in the Event Horizon Telescope (EHT) Collaboration, which made the first image of a Black Hole.

-The central tool for this research is the specialised astronomical technique called Very Long Baseline Interferometry.
+The central tool for our research is the specialised astronomical technique called Very Long Baseline Interferometry.
 This connects radio telescopes thousands of kilometers apart.
-This Earth-size virtual telescope achieves the highest imaging resolution by observing at the shortest radio wavelengths and with antennas in space.
+VLBI achieves the highest imaging resolution by observing at the shortest radio wavelengths and with antennas in space.

-.Anton and his colleagues have been advancing this research method to new limits for over thirty years, and along he way they made a steady stream of astronomical discoveries about active galaxies and their central nuclei.
+We have steadily been advancing this research method to new limits for over thirty years, and along the way we made a steady stream of astronomical discoveries about active galaxies and their central nuclei.

-The group operates one of the World’s most powerful VLBI correlation centers.
+My group operates one of the World’s most powerful VLBI correlation centers.
+It combines and analyses the data from radio telescopes all over the World and in Space.

-They also make innovative and state-of-the-art technology development for current and future VLBI applications.
+We develop cutting edge technology and software for current and future VLBI applications.

 These advances in sensitivity and imaging resolution were crucial steps for the Event Horizon Telescope (EHT), which was used to image for the first time a supermassive Black Hole in the centre of the galaxy M87.

-Anton Zensus and his group have been developing VLBI at millimeter waves since 1994 and they are key contributors to the Event Horizon Telescope Collaboration, which in 2019 published the first image of a Black Hole.
+Together with my group and our partner institutions around the World we have been developing Very Long Baseline Interferometry at millimeter waves since 1994 and we are key contributors to the Event Horizon Telescope (EHT) Collaboration, which in 2019 published the first image of a Black Hole.

 The image of the black hole in M87, made possible only through a world-wide collaboration, is widely considered one of the most important scientific results of the decade.
-An estimated more than one billion people have seen the image and the EHT Collaboration received the 2020 Breakthrough Prize 2020 for this achievement.
+Estimated more than one billion people have seen the image and the EHT Collaboration received the 2020 Breakthrough Prize 2020 for this achievement.